diegopso/sync-s3/README.md

 Schedule the batch file using Windows Task Scheduler by:
 - Open Task Scheduler and create new task.
 - In General tab, chose a name and set 'Run wether user is logged in or not', and 'Do not store password'
-- In Actions tab, Add an action to run a program and select this script
+- In Actions tab, add an action to run a program and select this script
-- In Triggers tab, Add a trigger to add a daily trigger and set repeat to a desirable option
+- In Triggers tab, add a daily trigger and set repeat to a desirable option

 ## Flags